mertcansusuz/venn-diagram/README.md

 ![](http://mathworld.wolfram.com/images/eps-gif/VennDiagram_900.gif)

 ## Goal
 For our Bioinformatics project, we decided to use data visualization methods which are very popular in these days.
-As a first thing to do, we decided to use the most basic and understandable diagram.
+As a first thing to do, we decided to use the most basic and understandable diagram using D3 which is a JavaScript library for visualizing data.

-We created basic and responsive Venn Diagram by using JavaScript.
+We created basic and responsive Venn Diagram by using JavaScript and D3 library.
 It changes according to the values of sets and intersection values of sets.

 ![](https://i.imgur.com/IxqVErE.png)